 - Aftercare and continuing care programs

 While in these programs, a range of evidence-based therapies can work toward helping people understand and overcome addiction.
-Many different individual and group therapy sessions can make a serious difference in relapse prevention in the future.
+Additionally, many different individual and group therapy sessions can make a serious difference in relapse prevention in the future.

 Defining substance abuse is the first step toward acknowledging that there’s a problem.
-At Crestview Recovery in Portland, Oregon, you can start recovering from substance abuse right away.
-Call 866-262-0531 to begin living your life free from addiction.
+However, at Crestview Recovery in Portland, Oregon, you can start recovering from substance abuse right away.
+Call 866.262.0531 to begin living your life free from addiction.